149203/mikezetlow/src/pages/what-drains-your-willpower-and-how-to-restore-it/index.md

 Ironically, exercising willpower can increase willpower.
 View yourself as a disciplined person.

-[Performing rituals boosts our self-control through making us feel more self-disciplined](https://digest.bps.org.uk/2018/07/11/performing-meaningless-rituals-boosts-our-self-control-through-making-us-feel-more-self-disciplined/).
-So creating a ritual or routine for yourself that is meaningful or even entirely "devoid of meaning" will boost your willpower because it makes you feel like more of a disciplined person.
+Performing personal rituals makes us feel more self-disciplined and boosts our self-control and willpower.
+So creating a ritual or routine for yourself that is meaningful or even entirely "[devoid of meaning](https://digest.bps.org.uk/2018/07/11/performing-meaningless-rituals-boosts-our-self-control-through-making-us-feel-more-self-disciplined/)" will boost your willpower because it makes you adopt the persona of a disciplined person.

 Finally, take a minute to quickly clean your workspace.
 Just throw it all in a bag or box and sort it out later!